Lehigh Valley Planning Commission

 LEHIGH VALLEY AWARDS ADDITIONAL INFORMATION:

 All projects must be located in the Lehigh Valley and must be substantially completed when nominated.
 They are judged on their merits.
 Anyone may submit nominations.
-Award categories include:
+Submissions will be accepted for the following award categories:

 These plans, planning policies or ordinances promote sound long-range planning and support the inter-relationships between planning and implementation.
 Projects can include new comprehensive plans; subdivision and land development ordinances; zoning ordinances; official maps; neighborhood plans; and subject-specific plans, such as transportation and parks, recreation and open space plans.